DataDog/documentation/content/en/product_analytics/_index.md

 ## Visualize user interactions with heatmaps

 [Heatmaps][5] visualize the most interacted with elements on a page to see where hot spots of activity are, along with analyzing scroll depth to see how far users scrolled down a given page.
+You can view every swipe, scroll, and click with a pixel-perfect reproduction of exactly what users went through on both browser and mobile applications to identify high-or low-performing content.

 [1]: /product_analytics/user_retention
 [2]: https://app.datadoghq.com/product-analytics/user-journey/sankey